FrissAnalytics/shiny-vue/details.md

 ## Introduction

 D3 stands for `Data Driven Documents`.
 D3 can be used to create any chart imaginable using web standards only.
+For some examples, see Mike Bostock's [bl.ock](https://bl.ocks.org/mbostock) collection and the official [docs](https://d3js.org/).

 The power of `d3` comes from its ability to bind data to the DOM and for being an incredibly powerful toolbelt library that serves as a visualization kernel.
-On the other hand, `vue` is a popular progressive framework for building user interfaces that is both easy to use and incrementally adoptable.
+On the other hand, [Vue](https://vuejs.org/) is a popular progressive framework for building user interfaces that is both easy to use and incrementally adoptable.

 In addition, vue offers a powerful template and rendering framework that let's us compose applications as a set of reusable `components`, combined with a powerful `reactive` event system.

 These days every major application framework offers bindings to Javascript.
-Hence, it makes sense to combine the power of `vue` and `d3` to _create reactive data driven visualization components_ based on ES6.
+Hence, it makes sense to combine the power of `vue` and `d3` to _create reactive data driven visualization components_ based on modern javascript i.e. [ES6](https://babeljs.io/docs/en/learn/).

 As these components are completely Javascript based, they can be used inside `.NET`, `Python` and `R/Shiny` applications, without modifying any code.
 In that sense, our goal here is not to create an R `HTMLWidget`, but to create Javascript code that can be copied (almost) verbatim, while still working in other environments that support Javascript.

 This text discusses the details of a technical prototype that involves in a number of custom `d3` driven bubble chart `components`, together with a `main vue app` and a `reactive event system` that let's components communicate with each other, with the main vue app and even with R/Shiny.
+The goals is to stay close to Javascript while still being able to use most of the code in a shiny app.

+#### additional links

+For more information on R based web applications and widgets, see [shiny](https://shiny.rstudio.com/) and [HTMLWidgets](https://www.htmlwidgets.org/), respectively.
+For a collection of my personal bl.ocks, see [here](http://blockbuilder.org/search#user%3Dfrissanalytics).
+For convenience, we also use a small set of functions from [Lodash](https://lodash.com/docs/4.17.10), another very useful toolbelt library.

 #### application overview